 As a member of the community, if you believe a child may be neglected or abused, you have a legal responsibility to immediately report your concerns.

 Reporting concerns of child abuse or neglect is everyone's responsibility.
-We have developed a short and informative online course that will take you through your duty to report and help stop child abuse and neglect in your community.
+We have developed a short and informative online course (also available in French) that will take you through your duty to report and help stop child abuse and neglect in your community.

 - Time is of the essence in ensuring the safety and well-being of children.
 Immediately report all incidents of suspected, observed or disclosed abuse.